geloasacode/Documentation/README.md

 sudo rm /etc/nginx/sites-enabled/default
 ```

-### 7. Generate SSL Certs - In this section, I used the VM's ip as CNAME
+### 7. Generate SSL Certs
+In this section, I used the VM's ip as CNAME.
+Also this is where we create our private key and TLS crt.

 ```bash
 #1 /bin/bash